tis-starlight/tis-starlight.github.io/_posts/2023-12-25-errors-bugs-debugging.md

 - **Memory Leak Detection Tools**:
   * **LeakCanary (Android)**: Library for detecting memory leaks in Android applications.
   * **Valgrind (Massif)**: Helps in detecting memory heap usage and analyzing memory-related issues.

+- **Reverse Engineering and Low-Level Debuggers**:
+  * **x64Dbg**: A debugger designed for analyzing and debugging 64-bit (x64) and 32-bit (x32) applications.
+  * **OllyDbg**: A popular x86 debugger known for its ease of use in reverse engineering and binary analysis.
+It has been succeeded by x64Dbg, which supports 64-bit applications.
+  * **AFD** (Advanced Fullscreen Debugger): An old 32-bit debugger designed for assembly in DOSBox.

 ## Features of Debuggers